webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Mechanical.md

 ---
 aliases:
 - Mechanical
 tags:
 - Compendiums/CSRD/en/Descriptors
 - Descriptor
-title: Mechanical
-collection: Descriptors
-kind: Compendiums
 ---

 ## Mechanical
 You have a special talent with machines of all kinds, and you're adept at understanding and, if need be, repairing them.
 Perhaps you're a bit of an inventor, creating new machines from time to time.
 You get called "techie," "tech," "mech," "gear-head," "motor-head," or any of a number of other nicknames.
 Mechanics usually wear practical work clothes and carry around a lot of tools.
 ### You gain the following characteristics